Asia Today: South Korea sees 11th day of 3-digit increases

 In other developments around the Asia-Pacific region:

+— The lockdown of New Zealand's largest city has been extended by four days as authorities try to stamp out a coronavirus outbreak.
+Prime Minister Jacinda Ardern said the two-week lockdown of Auckland, which was due to end Wednesday, will continue through Sunday.
+She said authorities need to be sure they have found the perimeter of the outbreak and that few cases occur outside of those detected by contact tracing.
+Masks will be mandated on public transit beginning next week.
+Ardern said the restrictions in place for the rest of the country would continue for now.
+New Zealand went 102 days without any community transmission of the virus before the Auckland cluster surfaced this month.
+Health authorities on Monday reported nine new virus cases.

+— India registered 61,408 additional cases Monday, driving the country’s virus tally past 3.1 million.
+The Health Ministry also reported 836 deaths in the past 24 hours, taking total fatalities up to 57,542.
+India has been recording at least 60,000 new infections per day from the last two weeks.
+Western Maharashtra state and three southern states of Tamil Nadu, Andhra Pradesh and Karnataka are the worst-hit regions.
+The country has largely reopened its economy, though with restrictions mainly in place for infection hot spots.

 — China has gone eight days without reporting a new local case of COVID-19, with the Beijing International Film Festival among public events that are returning.
 The festival being held this week was postponed from April and is being held without a red carpet for the first time.
+Many events are being held online, including 250 of the planned 300 screenings.
 Across the country, theatres have reopened after being closed for months and a Shanghai film festival that ended Aug.
 2 drew almost 150,000 viewers to the city’s cinemas.
 China's 16 new virus cases reported Monday were all in overseas travellers.
-China has reported 4,634 deaths from COVID-19 among 84,967 cases recorded since late last year.
-The semiautonomous southern Chinese city of Hong Kong, where cases have spiked recently, added 25 new cases and one death to bring its totals to 4,682 cases with 77 deaths.
+The semiautonomous southern Chinese city of Hong Kong, where cases have spiked recently, added 25 new cases and one death.

 — Australia’s hard-hit Victoria state on Monday recorded its lowest tally of new coronavirus cases in eight weeks with the state capital Melbourne half way through a six-week lockdown.
 Victoria reported 116 new cases and 15 deaths.
 That is the lowest daily tally of new cases since 87 were reported on July 5.
 Chief Health Officer Brett Sutton said although daily case numbers are “jumping around” he expected they were on a downward trajectory.
 Health authorities have warned that the daily tally would need to fall to single digits or low double digits before the Melbourne lockdown is relaxed.